CaptainCrouton89/AlariaWiki/Xaphkiel.md

 They don't interact much with the rest of the world, because they spend most of their time fighting the Xaphkiel among the [stars](Stars).
 They generally reside on high-density sky-stones known as [mosodori](Mosodori) high in the sky.

 "you guys were making these super pure, beautiful stars less pure and beautiful, gtfo".
 Since they couldn't have the stars, they smashed them.
 Millenia of fighting.
 Sarakiel finding and butchering Xaphkiel children, and Xaphkiel crucifying captured Sarakiel and that sort of thing.
+Sarakiel more "honorable" because they just cut off their heads.

 # Heart Rush